bvanheu/stratatools/README.md

 ### Print information about a cartridge

 You have to provide the machine type (fox, prodigy, quantum, etc.) and the EEPROM uid, in hexadecimal form without the '0x' prefix.
 Note that the EEPROM uid to use ends with "23" (which is the family code for the EEPROM device).

 ```
-$ stratatools eeprom_decode -t fox -e 2362474d0100006b cartridge_dump.bin
+$ stratatools eeprom_decode \
+    --machine-type fox \
+    --eeprom-uid 2362474d0100006b \
+    cartridge_dump.bin
 ```

 The EEPROM uid should starts with the family code, something like '23' or 'b3'.